EBISPOT/gwas-sumstats-tools-documentation/edit_config.md

     ```json
      "convertNegLog10Pvalue":true
      ```
   - `fieldSeparator`: Defines the field separator for reading the input file.
-It is same to the `--delimiter` in the command line.
-If not specified, we can automatically detect the delimiter as whitespace if your is *.txt file, or comma if your is *.csv file; or tab if your is *.tsv file.
-Otherwise, please specify the delimiter which can help to recognise the column correctly.To specify a tab as the separator, use:
+It is the same as the `--delimiter` option in the command line.
+If not specified, we can automatically detect the delimiter as whitespace for a *.txt file, comma for a *.csv file; or tab for a *.tsv file.
+Otherwise, please specify the delimiter to help the validator to recognise the column correctly.To specify a tab as the separator, use:
      ```json
      "fieldSeparator":"\t"
      ```
   - `removeComments`: The `removeComments` field acts like the `--remove_comments` command-line option.
-Setting it to a character or string, like "#", removes lines starting with that character or string from the input file.
+Setting this to a character or string, like "#", removes lines starting with that character or string from the input file.
 For example, to remove lines that begin with `#`, effectively eliminating comments or metadata for a cleaner output, use:
      ```json
      "removeComments":"#"
      ```